Bassanthossamxx/REMS-Backend/docs/rents_api_documentation.md

 - Status is auto-computed; do not send status in requests.
 - Attachment uploads require multipart/form-data; otherwise use application/json.
 - Permission: non-admin access is forbidden.
+- Overlap validation on updates: overlap checks run on create and when changing any of these fields: unit, tenant, rent_start, rent_end.
+Purely editing other fields (e.g., total_amount, notes, payment_method/status/date) will not trigger overlap errors.
+  - For partial updates, prefer PATCH with only the changed fields.

 ## Edge Cases and Behavior Notes